hyotang666/jingoh/doc/org/org.T.md

 Subject is a symbol which names a group of requirements.
 The name may represent abstract category/features, or may represent concrete functions/macros/types.

+Options is options for subject.
+Contains :before, :after and :around option for each requirement of subject.

 For modulability, requirement's concrete data structure is not specified.
 It is not part of jingoh.org, but jingoh.tester is responded to it.